K138-AdanaBackendWebDevelopmentBootcamp/homeworks-yareenm/README.md

 # Java_Bootcamp_HW1

-This is basic Java application implements School Management System.
+This is basic Java application that implements School Management System.

 Features: